Since we are seasoned parents, I wanted to share with you our minimalist baby must-haves along with a FREE checklist.

 - 2-3 wet bags – I like the larger size one like this or this

-We are a mainly cloth diapering family.
+We mainly cloth diapering.
 I’ve cloth diapered since day one of becoming a mommy over nine years ago.
 I do, however, use disposables occasionally, especially when they are newborns.
-I switch to full cloth once they are around 3-4 weeks old.
+I switch to full cloth once they are around 2 months old.
 I will usually use disposable wipes when out and cloth wipes at home.
-When using cloth wipes, I like using the cheap baby washcloths like Gerber or Luvables brand for babies’ bottoms.
+When using cloth wipes, I like using cheap baby washcloths like Gerber or Luvables brand for babies’ bottoms.

 Bath Time, Care, & First Aid